Eduard von Steiger: Early life and education

-He studied law at the universities of Geneva, Leipzig and Berne.
+Political career

 He became a member of the Conservative Party, was elected a Municipal Councilor of Berne and a Member of the Cantonal Parliament of Berne, all in 1914.
-He was President of the Bűrger Party of the town of Berne from 1922 to 1929.
-He was also President of the Parliamentary faction of the Bauern-Gewerbe and Bűrger Party (Peasant, Trades and Citizens Party).
+He was President of the town of Berne from 1922 to 1929.
+He was also President of the parliamentary faction of the Party of Farmers, Traders and Independents.

-In the Cantonal Parliament, he presided over the Commission of Justice, 1922-26 and over the State Economic Commission, 1929–34.
+In the Cantonal Parliament, he presided over the Commission of Justice, 1922–26, and over the State Economic Commission, 1929–34.
 He was President of the Parliamentary Council and elected to the Cantonal Executive Council of Berne in 1939.

 He was elected to the Federal Council on 10 December 1940 and handed over office on 31 December 1951.
 He was affiliated to the Party of Farmers, Traders and Independents (BGB/PAI), now the Swiss People's Party.

-During his time in office he held the Department of Justice and Police and was 51st President of the Confederation twice in 1945 and 1951.
+During his time in office, he held the Department of Justice and Police and was 51st President of the Confederation twice in 1945 and 1951.

+Personal life

+In 1914, von Steiger married Béatrice Gabriele von Muelinen, colloquially Beatrix von Steiger (1889–1974), a daughter of Hans-Friedrich von Muelinen and Mathilda Emma Alice von Muelinen (née de Bary).
+Her father was a head forester for the city of Bern, whilst her mother was a devoted poet and author who served as president and honorary president of the Bernese Lyceum Club and hailed from a silk manufacturing dynasty in Basel.
+They had a daughter;